67th NHK Kōhaku Uta Gassen

-This year's theme is: 夢を歌おう ("Yume o Utaō", "Let's Sing a Dream").
-For the last time, Masaaki Hirao conducted "Hotaru no Hikari", seven months before his passing on July 21, 2017.
+The next year's theme was: 夢を歌おう ("Yume o Utaō", "Let's Sing a Dream").
+For the last time, Masaaki Hirao conducted "Hotaru no Hikari", seven months before his death on July 21, 2017.

 Broadcast

 NHK revealed on September 8 that the 67th Kouhaku will air on December 31 (Saturday), starting from 19:15 JST and ending at 23:45 JST, with a 5-minute break for the latest news.
 In Japan, the broadcast takes place through NHK-G and Radio 1, and worldwide by NHK World Premium.
 In United States, the show is broadcast through TV Japan, starting around 15:10 (Eastern Time).
 Viewers outside Japan can watch Kouhaku on NHK World Premium, starting at 10:15 UTC, the same time as the NHK-G broadcast.